physics-int/jIAPS/_posts/2015-07-24-what-is-a-photon.markdown

 $$ \Delta n \Delta \phi > 1 $$

 Both photons and material particles such as electrons create analogous interference patterns when passing through a double-slit experiment.
 For photons, this corresponds to the interference of a Maxwell light wave whereas, for material particles, this corresponds to the interference of the Schrödinger wave equation.
 Although this similarity might suggest that Maxwell's equations are simply Schrödinger's equation for photons, most physicists do not agree.
 [16, 17] For one thing, they are mathematically different.
 Schrödinger's one equation solves for a complex field, whereas Maxwell's four equations solve for real fields.
 More generally, the normal concept of a Schrödinger probability wave function cannot be applied to photons.
 [18] Being massless, they cannot be localised without being destroyed.
-Technically, photons cannot have a position eigenstate \(|r>\) and thus, the normal Heisenberg uncertainty principle \(\Delta x \Delta p > \dfrac{h}{2}\) does not pertain to photons.
+Technically, photons cannot have a position eigenstate r and thus, the normal Heisenberg uncertainty principle \(\Delta x \Delta p\) greater than \(\dfrac{h}{2}\) does not pertain to photons.

 Bose Einstein model of a photon gas
 -----------------------------------